wakehamAMR/VETAMR_DB/ReadMe.txt

 SRST2_VFDB.fasta is the original database from Mark Shembri's lab file Brian used for the sequence typing of VF genes

+SRST2_removal lists stepwise removal of virulence genes from analysis based and reason why it was deleted at the time e.g. hypothetical protein

 VF_PCR.fasta is the database I created to discern pathotypes in silico (originally mplx PCR)

 The folder virulencefinder contains the database used to sequence type VF genes using the gui CGE